 On March 24, 2020, the Company announced that it had commenced the demobilization of employees and contractors at the Springpole Gold Project and the Goldlund Gold Project.
 To date, First Mining has not had any cases of COVID-19 novel coronavirus ("COVID-19") at its camp operations or its head office in Vancouver.
 The health and safety of First Mining's workforce, their families and the communities in which the Company operates is First Mining's number one concern.
-In the interests of the health and well-being of our employees, contractors, visitors to our office and operations, and the families of all such persons, First Mining also implemented a work from home policy for its employees until further notice.
+In the interests of the health and well-being of its employees, contractors, visitors to its office and operations, and the families of all such persons, First Mining also implemented a work from home policy for its employees until further notice.
 First Mining is committed to fully supporting safety measures for our workforce, families and communities.

-At Springpole Gold Project, the Company initially demobilized one of its two drill crews.
+At the Springpole Gold Project, the Company initially demobilized one of its two drill crews.
 In order to ensure the health and safety of all its employees the Company had intended to complete the current shift rotation while limiting access to site for any new individuals.
 Work at site was nearing completion ahead of a planned reduction in on-site activities until after the spring ice break-up.
-However, due to the current environment, First Mining decided to demobilize the remaining contractors and staff and keep Springpole Gold Project on care and maintenance until it is able to restart its work programs, currently planned for later in the spring and summer of 2020.
+However, due to the current environment, First Mining decided to demobilize the remaining contractors and staff and keep Springpole Gold Project on care and maintenance until it is able to restart its work programs.
+At the Goldlund Gold Project, drill crews went on a scheduled break in mid-March and were subsequently demobilized.